ColinKennedy/ways/docs/plugin_advanced.rst

 /jobs/foo/config/ways and /jobs/bar/config/ways could have different Plugin Sheet files customized for each job's needs.

-With just a single, 8 line file, Ways's plugin resolution can completely change.
+With just a single, 8 line file, Ways's plugin structure can completely change.